 However, this definition does not apply if the person acquired goods:

 b for the purpose of using them up or transforming them, in trade or commerce:

 i in the course of a process of production or manufacture; or

 ii in the course of repairing or treating other goods or fixtures on land (s 3(2) ACL).

-If it is claimed that a person is a consumer in any proceeding, then it is presumed that they are a consumer unless the contrary is established (s 3(10) ACL).
+If a person is claimed to be a consumer in any proceeding, then it is presumed that they are a consumer unless the contrary is established (s 3(10) ACL).

 Section 18 of the ACL states that a person must not, in trade or commerce, engage in conduct that is misleading or deceptive or likely to mislead or deceive.
 The effect of section 18 is the same as that of section 52 of the previous TP Act and, as such, the existing jurisprudence relating to section 52 remains applicable under the ACL.